smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 From this error message, we can see there are several rules we need to follow on computed columns if we want to add `UNIQUE`, `PRIMARY KEY`, `FOREIGN KEY`, `CHECK`, and `NOT NULL` constraints.

-Here we add a `NOT NULL` constraint to a `PERSISTED` computed column and add a `PRIMARY KEY` to the column.
+Here, we add a `NOT NULL` constraint to a `PERSISTED` computed column and add a `PRIMARY KEY` to the column.

 ```sql
 DROP TABLE IF EXISTS MyComputed;